ankay212000/Pocket_News/README.md

 # Pocket News
-A crossplatform app designed to get news after evry 1 hour
+A crossplatform app designed to get news after every 1 hour It is linked to firebase services at backend.
 ## Requirements
 1. Flutter installed on your system
 2. IDE (preferrably VS Code but sometimes exceptions are thrown that can be easily handled by Android Studios)